philss/rustler_precompiled/README.md

 There is an [example project](https://github.com/philss/rustler_precompilation_example) demonstrating the usage of RustlerPrecompiled.
-But you can find "real" projects using it two: [Explorer](https://github.com/elixir-nx/explorer) and [Tokenizers](https://github.com/elixir-nx/tokenizers) are good examples.
+But you can find "real" projects using it too: [Explorer](https://github.com/elixir-nx/explorer) and [Tokenizers](https://github.com/elixir-nx/tokenizers) are good examples.

 ## Installation